MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/legacy-collection-telemetry-extension.md

 ## Telemetry and diagnostics workflow

-A registered Azure Stack HCI device has an Azure Arc Connected, arc machine agent installed on it.
-This extension runs in the local system context, which gives it the necessary permissions to install the Geneva Monitoring Agent (GMA) on all cluster nodes.
-The GMA extension relies on the arc agent's Instance Metadata Service (IMDS) to install and configure itself.
+A registered Azure Stack HCI device has an Azure Arc Connected, agent installed on it.

-After you've configured the extension, it can continue to function even if the arc agent fails for any reason.
-Which means the extension only requires the arc agent installation initially, and it can continuously operate even if the agent isn't running.
+After you've configured the extension, it can continue to function even if the arc agent fails.
+The extension only requires the arc agent installation initially, and it can continuously operate even if the agent isn't running.

 > [!NOTE]
 > This extension installs the Geneva Monitoring Agent on all cluster nodes.